What is a Waveguide?

 - It has an almost non-existent loss at microwave frequencies.

-Waveguides can also be pressurized with special gases to increase maximum power levels.
+A waveguide can also be pressurized with special gases to increase maximum power levels.
 They are typically lined with silver plating to cut down on the resistance loss, which makes your average copper or aluminum waveguide that much more efficient.
+For more basic tutorials, please visit http://www.radio-electronics.com/info/antennas/waveguide/waveguide-basics-tutorial.php .
+This page and website is a great resource for RF engineers.

-Another useful waveguide component is the flexible waveguide.
+Another useful component is the flexible waveguide.
 This item comes in handy when you need to connect two waveguides that don’t exactly fit one another.
 As the name implies, the flexible waveguide will make an adjustable fit between the two pieces.
-This is great in a pinch, although choose wisely, as some are more flexible than others.
+This is great in a pinch, or areas that require you slightly bending the communication path within a system.
+Although choose wisely, as some are more flexible than others.

 If you are interested in purchasing some of these products, please contact us so we can work with you on sourcing your needs.
 We are a direct OEM provider of millimeter wave products and components.
 We have over 30 years of experience in the microwave and mm wave industry. from flex wave products, to unflanged waveguide pieces.
-We provide many different finishes for you.
+We can provide many different finishes and custom pieces for you.